KRKR1704/DMSD_Project/README.md

 ## Prerequisites
 - Python 3.10+ (Windows, macOS, Linux)
 - Git (optional)
+- Install SQLite, SQLTools SQLite, and SQLite Viewer from the extentions of VS Code

 ## Quick setup
 1. Create and activate a virtual environment and install dependencies: